Parametric Insurance: What You Should Know

 Understanding what is required by state departments of insurance (DOIs) is a challenge for all types of insurance product development, but it’s especially tricky for parametric policies.
 Though all 50 U.S. states and the District of Columbia have examples of approved parametric policies, many state DOIs are still very skeptical of the benefits to consumers.
 This is where partnering with experienced insurance consultants like the team at Perr&Knight can be hugely beneficial.
 Our filing experts understand the small but important variations in requirements in jurisdictional requirements and they have the expertise to guide you to the most practical regulatory implementation of your product idea, whether it be the admitted market or surplus lines.

-Parametric insurance policies offer ways to better serve customers by protecting them against hard-to-place risks, filling gaps in their existing coverages, and paying out quickly.
+Parametric insurance policies offer ways to better serve customers by protecting them against hard-to-place risks, filing gaps in their existing coverages, and paying out quickly.
 However, hasty product development can lead to trouble down the line with regulatory requirements, or pricing inaccuracies that could lead to financial or reputational risk.

 Partnering with insurance product development experts early on and leaning on their experience throughout the design and filing processes can help insurance companies and entrepreneurs sidestep avoidable errors and focus on bringing a quality product to market faster.